 What we don’t: Supercapacitor-powered airbags are pricier than canister models.

 Above, we feature airbag packs that are powered by battery and air canister (the BD JetForce Pro and Mammut Pro, respectively), but there’s a third airbag technology that’s made a lot of waves in recent years: the supercapacitor.
-We won’t go too deep into the nitty gritty of supercapacitors, but the long and short is that they’re quick to charge, relatively small and lightweight, and don’t pose any travel issues.
+We won’t go too deep into the nitty gritty of supercapacitors, but the long and short of it is that they’re quick to charge, relatively small and lightweight, and don’t pose any travel issues.
 And the Alpride E2—featured in the Backcountry Access Float E2-25 here—is the best iteration yet.
 It’s significantly more streamlined than the outgoing E1 (40% smaller and 4.9 oz. lighter), features an LCD screen to display battery levels, and offers speedy charging via USB-C. We’re now seeing this technology used in packs from brands like Scott, Deuter, and Osprey, but the Float is one of the most refined designs of the bunch.

 See the BCA Float E2-25

-16. Osprey Kamber 30 ($210)
+18. Osprey Kamber 30 ($210)

 Osprey-Kamber-30-ski-packCategory: Day touring